liguowang/cpgtools/README.md

 ---
 This program performs differential CpG analysis using **Fisher exact test** on [proportion value](#p2.2).

- * apply to two sample comparison with no biological/technical replicates
+ * applies to two sample comparison with no biological/technical replicates
- * if biological/technical replicates are provided, *methyl reads* and *total reads* of all replicates will be collapsed (i.e. ignoring any biological/technical variation)
+ * if biological/technical replicates are provided, *methyl reads* and *total reads* of all replicates will be merged (i.e. ignores biological/technical variations)

 Input file format: